wissam333/KKit/README.md

 KKit is a **fully self-hosted, serverless toolbox** built with Nuxt 3.
 It replaces a stack of paid SaaS tools with a single open-source app that you deploy once and use forever — for free.

-All real-time features (screen share, video calls, whiteboard, chat) run **peer-to-peer via WebRTC**.
+All real-time features (screen share, video calls, whiteboard, chat, and multiplayer games) run **peer-to-peer via WebRTC**.
 Your server never touches the data stream.
 Your hosting bill doesn't change whether you use it zero times or ten thousand times.

 ---